ZZirbel/daily-intelligence-chrome-extension/CONTRIBUTING.md

-# Contributing to Chrome Daily Dashboard
+# Contributing to Daily Intelligence

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.